-- Agronomic practices and improved varieties of beans, maize and potatoes tested and "climate ready" (as well as resistant to pests and diseases), with up to 400 per cent yield increases; - Dissemination of improved seeds in Kenya and Tanzania prompting significant yield increases; - Improved animal feeding and husbandry practices tested, leading to significant income increases as well as reduced food shortages during the "hungry season"; - Drought resistant tree seedlings tested and supplied for agro-forestry systems; - Improved seasonal forecasting and access to climate information services developed, relevant for farm decision making in six African countries; - Collaboration with a range of national research institutions and non-governmental partners ensuring that investments improve women's access to productive assets and financial resources.
+- Agronomic practices and improved varieties of beans, maize and potatoes tested and "climate ready" (as well as resistant to pests and diseases), with up to 400 per cent yield increases; - Dissemination of improved seeds in Kenya and Tanzania prompting significant yield increases; - "Climate smart" animal feeding and husbandry practices tested, leading to significant income increases as well as reduced food shortages during the "hungry season"; - Drought resistant tree seedlings tested and supplied for agro-forestry systems; - Improved seasonal forecasting and access to climate information services developed, relevant for farm decision making in six African countries;

-Source: CCAFS-CGIAR reports

-6 Danida How-to note on the green transformation of agri-food systems, 2023 return.
-For example, the CGIAR's climate change, agriculture and food security (CCAFS) programme - initially based at Copenhagen University - that operated from 2009 to 2021, invested USD 350 million in participatory, action-oriented research and reached an estimated 20 million farmers with training and assistance in production practices and technologies to reduce climate related risk (see box above).8 Other examples of applying research results to transform food systems "on the ground" include testing digital technologies for use in farm decision-making, intensifying production with high yielding varieties, experiments with a view to increasing plant-based "meat" production and the expansion of inclusive rural financial services.
-Selected case studies outlining research results are included in annex D.
+Collaboration with a range of national research institutions and non-governmental partners ensuring that investments improve women's access to productive assets and financial resources.
+Source: CCAFS-CGIAR reports research investments have had a ten-fold return.
+For example, the CGIAR's climate change, agriculture and food security (CCAFS) programme - initially based at Copenhagen University - that operated from 2009 to 2021, invested USD 350 million in participatory, action-oriented research and reached an estimated 20 million farmers with training and assistance in production practices and technologies to reduce climate related risk (see box above).8